 A centrepiece of my work are rituals.
-I design and conduct personal, non-religious funeral ceremonies, which respect the wishes, aesthetics and personal needs of the deceased and their family and friends.
+I design and facilitate personal, non-religious funeral ceremonies, which respect the wishes, aesthetics and personal needs of the deceased and their family and friends.

 In many families today, there are people with diverse perspectives on life and its greater context.
 Sometimes traditional and religious contexts are confronted with the need to adapt and create something unique for a particular person.
 Luckily, it is possible – and beautiful – to build bridges and create community including all our differences.
 I am always grateful to enter into respectful dialogue and enjoy collaborating with open-minded people from any spiritual path.